protesilaos/prot16/README.md

 ## Acknowledgements

 I was greatly inspired in my work by Ethan Schoonover's [Solarized](http://ethanschoonover.com/solarized).
 My gratitude also extends to Bram de Haan for his [Atelier schemes](http://atelierbram.github.io/syntax-highlighting/atelier-schemes/) and to Chris Kempson for the original [base16 project](http://chriskempson.github.io/base16/).
-Further thanks to Simurai, whose [DuoTone syntax theme](https://github.com/simurai/duotone-syntax) has provided the starting point for the actual code structure of the Atom packages.
+Further thanks to Simurai, whose [DuoTone syntax theme](https://github.com/simurai/duotone-syntax) had provided the starting point for the code structure of the Atom packages.

+*The label "Prot16" is a play on my nickname and Chris Kempson's base16.*

 ## Miscellaneous